AndroidPillars/Android/CHAPTER-1.md

     }
 }
 ```
-- char -> Sttring that holds only one character -> Holds 16 bits
+- char -> String that holds only one character -> Holds 16 bits

 ```ruby
 public class MyClass {